The hot circumgalactic medium in stacked X-rays: observations vs simulations: Data

 where $M_{\text{BH}}$ is the black hole mass.
 The winds are ejected at the interstellar medium (ISM) temperature with a mass loading given by

 where $\eta = 0.1$ and $c$ is the speed of light.

 At low Eddington rates ($f_{\text{Edd}} \leq 0.2$) the AGN feedback takes on a jet mode, with ejection velocities of

-This mode can only be triggered if the mass of the black hole $M_{\text{BH}}>10^{7.5} M_\odot$.
+The jet mode can only be triggered if the mass of the black hole $M_{\text{BH}}>10^{7.5} M_\odot$.
 The mass loading is set by the same momentum rates given in Equation \ref{bh_momentum}, and the gas temperatures are set to the virial temperature of the halo.
 For both the jet and wind modes, particles are ejected in a bipolar fashion perpendicular to the disk used to compute the black hole accretion.
-In association with the jet mode, SIMBA also includes energy input associated with X-ray heating.
-This only occurs if $M_{\text{gas}}/M_* < 0.2$ and the host galaxy stellar mass is $ >10^9 M_\odot$.
-Half the energy associated with X-rays is applied to radial outward momentum, with the remainder given as heat \citep{Simba}.
+In association with the jet mode, SIMBA also includes additional feedback energy associated with X-rays produced in the accretion disk.
+This X-ray mode only occurs if $M_{\text{gas}}/M_* < 0.2$ and the host galaxy stellar mass is $ >10^9 M_\odot$.
+The amount of energy released is determined by equations 11 and 12 in \cite{Choi2012}, with half of the energy applied to radial outward momentum and the remainder added as heat \citep{Simba}.

 SIMBA also models photoionization heating and radiative cooling with the GRACKLE 3.1 library, which includes metal cooling, non-equilibrium evolution, and self-shielding \citep{Smith2017}.